Bella151305/ArtProject/README.md

 # ArtProject
-In this project I will try to analyze a context of contemporary art.
+In this project I will try to analyze contemporary art discourse.
 I'm going to start with:
-- Russian art context
+- Russian art discourse
 - main news channles
-- main art events
+- main art market events